viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Returns items from the input sequence until the given predicate returns true when applied to the current source item; that item will be the last returned

+### Window

+Processes a sequence into a series of subsequences representing a windowed subset of the original

+### WindowLeft

+Creates a left-aligned sliding window over the source sequence of a given size.

+### WindowRight

+Creates a right-aligned sliding window over the source sequence of a given size.

 [dict]: https://docs.microsoft.com/en-us/dotnet/api/System.Collections.Generic.Dictionary-2
 [kvp]: https://docs.microsoft.com/en-us/dotnet/api/System.Collections.Generic.KeyValuePair-2
 [lookup]: https://docs.microsoft.com/en-us/dotnet/api/system.linq.lookup-2